 Natalie and Dan Slagle are founders of Fyooz Financial Planning, a financial planning firm that specializes in advising couples.

 Dan: One of the most important conversations to have concerns your upbringing around money and how you view it.
-I think that’s going to paint a better picture for what the future is going to look like in terms of how you view finances as a couple.
+I think that’s going to paint a better picture of what the future is going to look like in terms of how you view finances as a couple.
 There can be financial trauma that comes from your upbringing, whether it’s because your parents separated due to finances or you don’t have a good understanding of the basics of personal finance because they never talked about money.
 Working through those things together is important.

-Should all new couples merge their finances?
+Kiplinger: Should all new couples merge their finances?

 Natalie: No, but all new couples need to talk about it.
 We don’t have a rule on whether to keep things separate or joint.
 If you decide to keep things separate, there still needs to be transparency.